Financial Aid Process

 - Enrollment level (full-time, part-time)

-The average book and supply allowance is based on an amount recommended by each academic department.
+The average book and supply allowance is based on national survey estimates.
 Based on full-time enrollment, a minimum $500 per semester allowance is budgeted for books and supplies.

-The Financial Aid Office calculates your cost of education and subtracts the amount you and your family are expected to contribute toward that cost.
+The Financial Aid Office calculates your cost of attendance and subtracts the amount you and your family are expected to contribute (as determined by FAFSA) toward that cost.
 If there is anything left over, you are considered to have financial need.

 John Tyler calculates financial aid eligibility based on the number of credits in which you enroll.
 Calculations are based on the following guidelines: